Griffin Meredith exemplifies health plan excellence and stewardship.

 Health Rosetta Advisor since 2020

-As the founder, president and CEO of Commonwealth Insurance Partners, Griffin has specialized in employee benefits design and risk management for 17 years.
-He is a past president of the Kentucky and Greater Louisville Chapters of the National Association of Health Underwriters, and he serves on the GLI Healthcare Advisory Committee and the Medicaid Task Force, and contributes to numerous other educational and nonprofit entities in Frankfort and Washington D.C.
-Griffin recently served as a strategic advisor to the newly founded Smoketown Family Wellness Center, and he is a director and secretary of The Lincoln National Bank, a $315-million full-service community bank in Kentucky.
+Griffin serves as president of Commonwealth Insurance Partners, a locally owned and operated insurance brokerage firm.
+He has served in several roles in the local and regional nonprofit arena professionally, as a past president of the Kentucky and Greater Louisville Chapters of the National Association of Health Underwriters, GLI Healthcare Advisory Committee, Medicaid Task Force, and various other educational liaisons to Frankfort and Washington D.C.
+He also serves on many local philanthropic nonprofit boards, and currently serves as a director and secretary of The Lincoln National Bank, a $315 million full-service community bank.

 This group pursued the “run” approach in developing a new plan beginning in year one and has continually expanded its activities and offerings.
 The prevailing compensation climate in rural Kentucky has made the bank’s $0 cost benefits options attractive to and necessary for employees.
 The bank has consistently decreased premiums and added new benefits.
 Prior to implementing the plan, the group experienced consistent year-over-year double-digit cost increases and passed on those costs to the employees in a shared-percentage format.